sandeshShahapur/ADeveloperHasNoName/content/projects/SAFA/index.md

 categories: ['Web Development', 'eSports', 'Full-stack']
 ---

-SAFA is a web interface for an eSports FIFA tournament service that was operating in Discord through a Discord bot.
-The web interface was to expand the service to the web.
+SAFA is a {{< glossary term="web" >}} {{< glossary term="UI" displayTerm="interface" >}} for an eSports FIFA tournament service that was operating in {{< glossary term="Discord" >}} through a Discord bot.
+The goal was to expand the service to the web.
 The service hosts FIFA tournaments where users can register as players, create teams, and participate in tournaments.
-It is integrated with Discord for user authentication and provides features such as team creation and joining, player/team/league profiles with detailed stats and role-based views through public searching, and team management for managers.
+It is integrated with Discord for user {{< glossary term="authentication" >}} and provides features such as team creation and joining, player/team/league profiles with detailed stats and role-based views through public searching, and team management for managers.

 ## Features